albertito/kxd/doc/quick_start.rst

   sda2_crypt UUID=blah-blah-blah sda2 luks,keyscript=kxc-cryptsetup
                                  ^^^^      ^^^^^^^^^^^^^^^^^^^^^^^^

-Note the "sda2" field corresponds to the name we've been passing around in previous sections.
-The ``keyscript=kxc-cryptsetup`` is our way of telling the cryptsetup infrastructure to use our script to fetch the key for this target.
+Note the ``sda2`` field corresponds to the name we've been passing around in previous sections.
+The ``keyscript=kxc-cryptsetup`` option is our way of telling the cryptsetup infrastructure to use our script to fetch the key for this target.

 You can test that this works by using::